MorganAw/morganaw.com/README.md

 ### v1.0

 My very first attempt at getting into web development.
-This project was made using the very basics of HTML, CSS, and "Javascript" (a.k.a jQuery).
+This project was made using the very basics:

+- HTML
+- CSS
+- "Javascript" (a.k.a jQuery).

 ##### Known Issues